MR-ROGUE/anonymous_sms/README.md

 Usage:-

-python anonymous_sms.py

 Enter your victim number with country code (eg. +91**********)

-And enter your message and hit enter

 You can track your sms weather sent or not it will used in 2nd option